khambsimp/monio/README.md

 ## Discrete Mathematics
 Discrete Mathematics is a logical, and quantitative basis for scalable Algorithms and Computer Science in general.
 Programmers require a foundational framework to reason about Computers, Data, Information, and Networks.
 Discrete Mathematics tends to focus on, and provide useful techniques useful for scalable constructs useful within a context of Computing.
 ## Algorithms
 Or Algebra designated for Discrete Mathematics, abtracts different approches to define discrete functions using variables.
+Algebra and Algorithms are intimately related.
+Algorithms and Algorithmic Analysis institute a formal way to estimate the performance of a program using analytic methods.
 ## Data Structures
 Oftentimes to define effcient algorithms a symbolic representation must be created for both the algorithm and the data it operates upon.
 ## Cryptography